 Rejection Rate = total artifacts rejected / total final artifacts

 Quality is typically evaluated on an artifact-by-artifact basis through manual QC and review processes, but rarely do we focus on the larger picture of the TMF.
 To truly evaluate quality, we should also be looking more holistically at our ability to tell an accurate story across artifacts.
 You don't want to get sucked into one specific aspect of TMF quality and miss large-scale gaps and incoherencies.

 Consider how inspectors consume TMF content, where they’re looking at multiple artifacts that surround a specific process, event, or a period of time.
 Similarly, we should focus on logical quality checks across artifacts and not just on individual ones to make sure that the artifacts make sense collectively within the system.
 Risk-based metrics, to be extended by machine learning, would also greatly improve our ability to assess quality.

+“Above all else, show the data,” said the renowned statistician Edward R. Tufte.
 Many have the impression that the TMF only belongs to the clinical team.
 However, documents are coming from many different cross-functional teams feeding the TMF with content.
-You can use metrics to motivate and spark up some good competition amongst teams and ensure the document content, metadata, and indexing are complete and accurate.
+You can use metrics to motivate and spark up some good competition among teams and ensure the document content, metadata, and indexing are complete and accurate.